How to Start a Hot Sauce Company

 State and Local Requirements

-Understanding traditional preservation methods helps appreciate why modern FDA regulations exist and how to work within them effectively.
+Understanding proper labeling requirements is crucial—learn how to read hot sauce labels to ensure your own labels meet FDA standards.
+Traditional preservation methods help appreciate why modern FDA regulations exist and how to work within them effectively.

 Step 4: Determine Your Production Strategy